Dynamic-Capital/Dynamic-Capital/README.md

 OCR + crypto TXID).
 Built with **Lovable Codex** for enhanced development experience.

-The project is split into two deployables:

-- A **static landing page** served at `/` from `apps/landing`.
-- A **dynamic Next.js dashboard** served at `/app` from `apps/web`.

-Static content never touches runtime secrets, while the dashboard handles authentication, Supabase access and other server-side features.
+The project runs a single **Next.js dashboard** served at `/` from `apps/web`, which handles authentication, Supabase access and other server-side features.

 The Telegram Mini App is built with Next.js/React, hosted on DigitalOcean, and backed by Supabase.